 The reason that the murder of a woman in the name of honour is so incomprehensible to a Western name lies in Continue reading “Why You Find Honour Killings So Repulsive”

 “There is no God”, the girl said defiantly.
 Her hair was meticulously covered by a silky scarf tied in the style of Turkish actresses.
 Not a strand of hair could escape beneath the tight cap.
 Her face had been beautified with the aid of a range of cosmetics; her father and her teacher would argue that there had been too many.
 Underneath the short-sleeved, knee-length navy and white checkered school dress she wore a white long-sleeved t-shirt and several pairs of navy opaque stockings, all in spite of the summer heat.
 Overall, she adhered to the Islamic dress code.

 “But how can you not believe?”, the other girl probed.
 Continue reading “Short Story: The Veiled Girl Who Did Not Believe In God”

-Continue reading “Short Story: The Adventure Of A Lifetime”
+Continue reading “Poem: The Adventure Of A Lifetime”